Graduate School of Engineering

 Device Reliability Science and Engineering (Prof. Koike)

-Our research group places its academic bases on deformation and diffusion behaviors and investigates thermal and mechanical reliability of advanced engineering materials and their integral systems.
+Our research group places its academic bases on deformation and diffusion behaviors and investigates electrical, thermal, mechanical and tribological reliability of advanced engineering materials and their integral systems.
 Without the reliability during processing and long-term use, no materials can be used in actual application.
 In order to evaluate the reliability in advanced materials, the development of new measuring methodology is also necessary.
 We study these issues not only from fundamental perspectives but also in close collaboration with industry partners.
-Our research topics cover multiscale framework of materials research which include, for example, (1) the deformation mechanisms of light-weight and high-strength materials for airplane and automobile applications, (2) deformation mechanism and microstructural development of thin films for small and high-performance electronic parts and semiconductor device applications, and (3) diffusion behavior of amorphous and hydrogen permeating materials for hydrogen energy applications.
+We investigate mechanical (adhesion, friction, wear), chemical (surface reaction, intermixing), and electrical properties (capacitance, leakage current, contact) of thin films (sheets) and their interfaces.
+We also investigate the mechanical and functional properties-microstructure relation of magnesium and aluminum alloys for possible application to light-weight structural materials for automobiles and airplanes.